nekogd/react-utility-hooks/README.md

-# @nekogd/react-utility-hooks
+# React Utility Hooks

-Modular utility hooks that we often use grouped in one package.
+Modular utility hooks that we often use grouped in one package.\
-Written in TypeScript, documented, tested and maintained.
+Written in TypeScript, documented, tested and maintained.\
 Disclaimer: at least React 16 is needed (the one with hooks ;) )

 # useWhyRerender

-Happy debugging!
+Happy debugging!\
-The hook to inspect why the component has rerendered (we've all been (or will be) there).
+The hook to inspect why the component has rerendered (we've all been (or will be) there).\
-If we have changes in component props, we will have them logged into js console.
+If we have changes in component props, we will have them logged into js console.\
-This helps us a lot in debugging
+This helps us a lot in debugging\

-@param name {string} - component name (used in console.log only)
+@param name {string} - component name (used in console.log only)\
-@param props {any} - component props
+@param props {any} - component props\

-Example usage
+Example usage\

 ```
 import { useWhyRerender } from '@nekogd/react-utility-hooks'